Psychological Safety – The Most Overlooked Lever in Leadership Diagnostics

 What it really means

 This isn't about "feel-good" atmospheres.
-Edmondson defines it precisely: "A belief that one can speak up without risk of punishment or humiliation."
+Edmondson defines it precisely: the belief that one can speak up without risk of punishment or humiliation.
 It's permission to question decisions, admit errors, or propose ideas without negative consequences.
+It doesn't mean friendliness, conflict avoidance, or low standards.
+It means being allowed to fail and learn, voice dissent, and ask for help—all under high performance expectations.

 Why it matters in leadership diagnostics